 On its own, quinoa has a slightly nutty flavor that some people (like myself) enjoy, but not everyone likes the taste of it!
 I’ve been obsessed with quinoa for years, so I’ve nailed down a few tips to make your quinoa taste even more delicious!

-- Cook the quinoa in vegetable broth: This will infuse the quinoa with onion and garlic and savory flavors to really enhance the taste.
+- Cook it in vegetable broth: This will infuse the quinoa with onion and garlic and savory flavors to really enhance the taste.
 If you do use vegetable broth instead of water, still make sure to use a 1:2 ratio of quinoa to liquid.
 You will cook the quinoa exactly the same way you cook it with water, just with vegetable broth instead.
 Chicken broth also works if you are not vegan or vegetarian.
-Obviously don’t do this if you’ll be using the quinoa for a sweet recipe like my quinoa breakfast bowl!

 - Add salt and seasonings to the water: I suggest adding salt to the water regardless, but you can also add in some garlic powder, onion powder, dried herbs, or even chili powder or cumin.
 Totally up to you!